Mail Distribution List

 On some directory systems, a mail DL can include both user objects and SMTP e-mail addresses.
 Lotus Notes is an example of a system that supports mail DLs with these two types of entries.
 On other directory systems, mail DLs can only contain a list of objects -- either user objects or contact objects (i.e., objects that contain contact information for a person, such as the person's SMTP address, but which cannot be used as login accounts).
 Active Directory is an example of this.

 IAM systems can be used to manage the membership in mail DLs, just as they can be used to manage membership in security groups.
 In technical terms, mail DLs are almost indistinguishable from security groups, except that they cannot be used to grant security rights to their member users.

-Hitachi ID Identity Manager is designed to manage membership in existing groups and will automatically detect new groups, which can subsequently be enabled for Identity Manager management.
+Hitachi ID Identity Manager is designed to manage membership in existing groups and will automatically detect new groups, which can subsequently be enabled (manually or automatically) for Identity Manager management.

 Group membership management can be driven by multiple processes, including: